annawinther/webdb-iv-challenge/queries.md

 SELECT
     o.OrderID,
     c.customername,
-    e.Lastname
+    e.Lastname AS employees_lastname
 FROM Orders AS o
-JOIN Customers AS c ON o.CustomerID = c.customerID
+JOIN Customers AS c ON o.CustomerID = c.customerID,
-JOIN Employees AS e ON o.EmployeeID = e.EmployeeID;
+Employees AS e ON o.EmployeeID = e.EmployeeID;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.